Is it wise to turn Osama bin Laden’s death into a PR moment for your company or cause?

 If you pass the “fitting” test, then the next step is to ensure that you develop a communication that is measured.
 In other words, resist the temptation to lay it on thick with whatever role you may have played in some component of the mission to get bin Laden.

 Remember that this is part of a much bigger, indescribably tragic and heart-wrenching story.
 Thousands of people died on U.S. soil on Sept.
-11, 2001, and events flowing from that dark day–including the wars in Iraq and Afghanistan–have since claimed the lives of untold (and rising) numbers of others.
+11, 2001, and events flowing from that dark day–including the wars in Iraq and Afghanistan–have since claimed the lives of an untold numbers of others.

 Acknowledging that reality in a respectful, somber way ought to be part of any PR communication in this post-bin Laden period.